Nepiki/Guides/(WIP)-Legend-of-Heroes,-The:-A-Tear-of-Vermillion-(PlayStation-Portable).md

 _Mile and Avin are now grown and decide to depart to find Eimelle together_
 </pre></big>

-Story-related achievement.
 This achievement will trigger after the conversation with Mile at the village entrance after becoming adults.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/220695.png">